Hambo3/InvasionFromJupiter/README.md

 Assemble our top pilots to defend planet Earth and launch a counter attack on Jupiter!

 ## Gameplay
 WASD/ARROW Keys to move
 K to fire
 L to use Tractor beam

 A side scrolling shooter with 6 levels
 1 Earth
 2 Space
 3 First Boss
 4 Jupiter
 5 Space again
 6 Final Boss

+The difficulty level is set quite high I think.
+Nor sure, time will tell.

 # Development
 I had always wanted to do a side scrolling shooter with enormous end of level bosses and so I used this competition as the ideal opportunity, especially as the theme was Space.